awsdocs/aws-codestar-user-guide/doc_source/how-to-modify-serverless-project.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-codedeploy-codestar-resources.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-codedeploy-codestar-CDservicerole.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)

-1. In the **Project Resources ** list on the **Project** page in AWS CodeStar, choose the link to the AWS CodeDeploy deployment to view the status of the traffic shifting to the new version\.
+1. Make a change in your Lambda function in your repository to create a new version\.
+The new deployment starts and shifts traffic according to the deployment type indicated in the SAM template\.
+You can view the status of the deployment\.
+In the **Project Resources ** list on the **Project** page in AWS CodeStar, choose the link to the AWS CodeDeploy deployment to view the status of the traffic shifting to the new version\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/acs-codedeploy-shifting-status.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codestar/latest/userguide/)

 1. Choose the link to the AWS CodeDeploy deployment group to view details on each revision under **Revisions**\.